xiaofeizhang19/ConsumeLess---backend/README.md

 # ConsumeLess Backend

 ## Introduction
 This application serves as the backend for our final project at Makers Academy.
-For details of project refer to [ConsumeLess -Frontend](https://github.com/xiaofeizhang19/ConsumeLess-frontend/edit/master/README.md).
+For details of the project refer to [ConsumeLess -Frontend](https://github.com/xiaofeizhang19/ConsumeLess-frontend/edit/master/README.md).

 The backend has been built in Python and Flask, providing REST APIs for data trasmition.
 It has been built with CircleCI and deployed on heroku.